The Environmental Defenders Office

 Our web site carries a wealth of information about our environmental protection services, and about environmental law in Queensland.
 It provides fact sheets that summarise and explain planning and environmental law, rules relating to Northern Queensland's World Heritage Areas, and much other useful information relating to this spectacular part of Australia.
 You can join us to show your support for our work.CLICK HERE TO JOIN EDO NQ

-WE'RE MOVING - TO A NEW LOCATION, NEW PHONE NUMBER & NEW POSTAL ADDRESS:
+WE'VE MOVED - TO A NEW LOCATION, NEW PHONE NUMBER & NEW POSTAL ADDRESS:

 After many fruitful and enjoyable years of sharing an upstairs office at 96-98 Lake Street with the Australian Conservation Foundation, the time has come for us to go our separate ways.
 The ACF is downsizing to a smaller office and the Environmental Defenders Office of Northern Queensland is moving to an office at the front of the Serbian Cultural and Information Centre in the Greenslopes Street Cultural Precinct, just up the street from the Cairns and Far North Environment Centre (CAFNEC) at Cominos House.